-In the case of Acerbis, they make some great products.
+Acerbis make some great products.
 We own and will continue to purchase several Acerbis components.
-However, there handguards, well, suck.
-The Rally Pro (and X-strong, had both and they seem to be the same garbage) appear to be the most popular bark buster in the Acerbis lineup.
-I think this has more to do with looks (they looks very cool) and name recognition than anything.
+The Rally Pro appear to be the most popular bark buster in the Acerbis lineup.
+The X-strong comes off as nothing more than a dumbed down version from an aesthetics perspective.
+I probably see more Acerbis guards on bikes than all others combined.
+However, to be blunt, there handguards are crap.
+This makes me thing that the popularity has more to do with looks (they look very cool) and name recognition than anything.

 What I don’t like about the Acerbis bark busters:

 - The inner frame is a weak material.
 Without having any knowledge of their manufacturing process, I would guess they go with a softer metal to make it easier to bend with the plastic guard already on the bar.
 Likely some stamping type process.
 A stronger metal would probably need to be heated or have more force applied than the plastic could take.
 Regardless, several tip overs on rock laden hills resulted in badly bent guards.
 Mind you I am not talking about high speed bailing or ghost riding drops.
 These were the oh-crap moments that come from running up a tight track on someone’s back wheel when he stalls type drops.
 To make things worse, trying to straighten a reinforcement bar that is encased in plastic is a joke.
 You have no real way to clamp or pound on it without chewing up the plastic, and the plastic makes finding the actual curve of the metal pretty much impossible.